-Cupcakes are always really easy to match with the theme just by using the wrappers and the toppers in the printables set.
+Cupcakes are always a crowd favorite and really easy to match with the theme just by using the wrappers and the toppers in the printables set.
 I colored my buttercream a light orange and used some chocolate sprinkles on the top.
 Easy and terrific.

 I couldn’t resist commissioning these adorable Fox French macarons.

 My friend Bre makes some amazing cakes and took up the challenge to make these macarons for me.
 You can find her on Facebook at Beautifully Made by Bre.